CommE2E/olm/docs/olm.rst

 ~~~~~~~~~

 Version 1 of Olm uses AES-256_ in CBC_ mode with `PCKS#7`_ padding for
-encryption and HMAC-SHA-256_ for authentication.
-The 256 bit AES key, 256 bit
+encryption and HMAC-SHA-256_ (truncated to 64 bits) for authentication.
+The
-HMAC key, and 128 bit AES IV are derived from the message key using
+256 bit AES key, 256 bit HMAC key, and 128 bit AES IV are derived from the
-HKDF-SHA-256_ using the default salt and an info of ``"OLM_KEYS"``.
+message key using HKDF-SHA-256_ using the default salt and an info of
+``"OLM_KEYS"``.

 .. math::